dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-3-processes-and-signals.md

   * we can send the signal ourselves
   * with `SIGCONT` the program can be resumed again
   * these signals can be tested well with programs like `cmatrix` and `wget`

-If we end a program with CTRL-C in a shell, the `SIGINT` signal is sent to that program.
-It is sent from the terminal in order to regain control over the terminal.
-The program can listen to the signal and perform custom actions, including ignoring the signal!

 The command to *send signals* is called `kill`.
 Despite the name, the command can send any signal.
 Syntax (assuming the process to which the signal is sent is 12345, and the signal is `SIGINT`):